silverjuke/silverjuke/docs/scripting.md

     value = program.layout;

 Read/write property.
 Contains the name of the currently selected  layout.
-The layout  names  must  be  defined  in  the  skins  using the <layout> tag.
-This property is available in Silverjuke 2.52 or later.
+The layout  names  must  be  defined  in  the  skins  using the layout-tag.

 Example: